Books that Discuss Mental Health

 Solomon presents a comprehensive analysis of depression through personal stories and interviews with people involved in many different ways - from scientists to philosophers.

-Cover image for Reasons to stay alive
+reasons to stay alive cover

 Reasons to Stay Alive by Matt Haig